Sage-Bionetworks/nf-portal/README.md

 ```

 #### how to update static server with new files
-In order to complete this operation and update the server we must run the scripts with node:
+In order to complete this operation and update the server a series of scripts must be run with node.
+These scripts will download the json files to the public local directory.

+The nf-portal-server/dist/index.js contains the scripts that will pull down the json files already in use on the portal from synapse.

+`example scenario:` users update a synapse table already in use on the portal site.

 1) Only after compiling (compile with the gulp command above) can you run the index.js with node.
 Gulp automatically outputs to the dist folder.
 When the index.js is compiled to es5 it can then be run by node.